isakpulkki/GrandExchange/README.md

 Alternatively, you can run the [front-](/frontend) and [backend](/backend) separately by following the instructions in their directories.

+### Categories
+Categories has to be added in to the MongoDB database manually for now.
+Categories only have one field, `name`.

 ### Admin

 To access admin rights with your user account, you need to grant the admin role manually in your MongoDB database.
 After creating a user, update the user document directly in the database by adding `admin: true`.